This is an important table and before begin,

 pulling water out, what happens to your ECF

 volume?
 Step number 1, increased.
-Step number 2, ECF osmolality
+Step number 2, ECF osmolarity

 decreased.
 Step number 3, what is going into the

 cell?
 ICF volume, increased.
-Step number 4, ICF osmolality,
+Step number 4, ICF osmolarity,

 decreased.
 You must do that quickly and you

 will get there if you haven’t already.
 Fantastic.

 Let us move on.
 Now after that, things become